-It is the BMC's understanding that the region is no longer required to address carbon monoxide in the conformity determination as it has been more than twenty years since the EPA determined the Baltimore City Central Business District (CBD) attained the CO NAAQS.
+It is the Baltimore Metropolitan Council's (BMC's) understanding that the region is no longer required to address carbon monoxide (CO) in the conformity determination as it has been more than twenty years since the EPA determined the Baltimore City Central Business District (CBD) attained the CO NAAQS.
 This attainment determination occurred on December 15, 1995.
 The second maintenance plan for CO was in place until December 15, 2015.

-For this nonattainment area, conformity analyses of transportation plans and programs are conducted by the Baltimore Regional Transportation Board (BRTB), as the designated MPO for the region.
+Conformity analyses of Baltimore region transportation plans and programs are conducted by the Baltimore Regional Transportation Board (BRTB), the designated MPO.
 The regional Interagency Consultation Group (ICG), which includes voting membership of the BRTB and the Maryland Departments of the Environment (MDE) and Transportation (MDOT), facilitates regular and continuous communication and coordination of all conformity efforts and activities.
-The Baltimore Metropolitan Council (BMC) serves as professional staff to the BRTB and the ICG.
+BMC serves as professional staff to the BRTB and the ICG.

-In determining conformity, BMC staff applies a regional travel demand forecasting model to specified horizon year scenarios to assess the transportation system's travel and speed effects of implementing the region's transportation plans and programs.
+In determining conformity, BMC staff apply a regional travel demand forecasting model to specified horizon year scenarios to assess the transportation system's travel and speed effects of implementing the region's transportation plans and programs.
 MDE then applies horizon year specific vehicle emission factors from an emissions estimator model to outputs from the travel demand forecasting analysis to estimate the emission effects of the projected transportation system usage and performance characteristics.
-This conformity analysis determines whether regional transportation plans and programs are consistent with State Implementation Plan (SIP) air quality goals.
+This conformity analysis determines whether regional transportation plans and programs are consistent with Maryland State Implementation Plan (SIP) air quality goals.